-The truth, you can, you just haven’t found the right system.
-Organizing systems abound and there is no one size fits all.
+The truth, you just haven’t found the right systems.
+Organizing systems abound, there is no one size fits all solution.
 Your personality needs to be taken into account.
 So do your unique needs and your lifestyle.
-You will know you are on to something good when it feels natural.
+You’ll know you are on to something good when it feels natural.
 That’s doesn’t mean it won’t take effort, but the effort shouldn’t feel like it’s countering what’s intuitive.
-As long as it makes sense to you that’s all that matters.
+As long as it makes sense to you, that’s all that matters.
 Don’t worry about what you think you ‘should’ be doing, do what feels right.
 Trial and error is often part of the process.
 Think about it in terms of buying jeans.
 You have to try on a number pair before you find something that fits and feels good.
 Finding the right organizing system is similar, you may have to try a variety to find the one that feels just right.

 The choice to get organized is yours, don’t let a myth derail you.
 You can do it regardless of the time you have, the amount of your bank balance or the size of your space.
 If you truly want to get organized but haven’t started, ask your self why.
 If you have been using any of these myths as your excuse for not getting organized, you need to realize that they are no longer valid reasons for not moving ahead.